MicrosoftDocs/cpp-docs/docs/cpp-conformance-improvements-2017.md

 ### C++17 Default argument in the primary class template

-This behavior change is a precondition for [Template argument deduction for class templates - P0091R3](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/p0091r3.html), which planned to be fully supported in a later preview of Visual Studio 2017 version 15.7.
+This behavior change is a precondition for [Template argument deduction for class templates - P0091R3](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/p0091r3.html), which is planned to be fully supported in a later preview of Visual Studio 2017 version 15.7.

 Previously, the compiler ignored the default argument in the primary class template.